gpimblott/mcmyadmin-minecraft/README.md

 docker run -p 8081:8080 -p 25566:25565 -i -t -d --name myfirstserver gpimblott/minecraft

 Once the instance is created log into the admin console and following the prompts.
 The Minecraft server can then be started.

+The servers can then be stopped and started as needed.

+Great way to keep multiple Minecraft worlds on the go for the family ;)